The original do-it-yourself travel guide to Europe SM

 Do you speak English please?"

 Odds are excellent that an English speaking person will be available within a minute or so.
 If not try another hotel.
 For about a dollar worth of telephoning, you should be able to make a reservation and find out what amount of advance deposit is required.
+If they do not accept credit cards you can propose sending a check which they can hold until you get there.
+It will be too expensive for them to cash it.

 If you have a friend who speaks the language of the country you are calling, you might ask them to make the call for you.
 This could be especially helpful if you are looking for a room in a small town where there might be only one or two hotels, and where desk clerks are less likely to be fluent in English.